samuelcolvin/python-devtools/docs/index.rst

 Debug print
 -----------

-Somehow in the 26 years (and counting) of activity development of python, no one thought to add a simple and readable way to print stuff during development.
-(If you know why this is, I'd love to hear an explanation).
+Somehow in the 26 years (and counting) of active development of python, no one thought to add a simple and readable way to print stuff during development.
+(If you know why this is, I'd love to hear).

 The wait is over: